 Breakups and Makeups–poems on a favorite though painful subject.

 Flamencos and Aficionados–poems about flamenco and flamenco artists.

 Hiroshige’s 36 Views of Mt Fuji–haiku inspired by a series of woodblock prints by Ando Hiroshige (1797-1858), one of the most famous of the Japanese print masters.

 Hokusai: Forty-Six Views of Mt Fuji–haiku inspired by the work of Katsushika Hokusai (1760-1849), the most famous of Japanese artists working in any medium.

-Jane Elderberry and the Poetics of Piracy–An essay dedicated to the poet John Ashbery, published originally or not so originally in The Modularist Review Number 3, 1977-1980, a publication edited by my two deceased friends R.C.
+Jane Elderberry and the Poetics of Piracy–an essay dedicated to the late poet John Ashbery, published originally or not so originally in The Modularist Review Number 3, 1977-1980, a publication edited by my two deceased friends R.C.
 Morse and David Stoller and by yours truly.

 NYC Miscellany–written in New York.

 A Random Walk Through the Heart of the How–a group of poems somehow connected.